Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Yesterday, the International Committee of Taxonomists named the ten most interesting species of living organisms discovered over the past year.

-Every year, since 2008, on the birthday of the great Swedish scientist Carl Linnaeus, the creator of a unified classification system for flora and fauna, a list of the most interesting biological species discovered over the past year has been announced.
+Every year, starting in 2008, on the birthday of the great Swedish scientist Carl Linnaeus, the creator of a unified system for classifying flora and fauna, a list of the most interesting biological species discovered over the past year is announced.

 Olinguito